shatakshisingh24/Operating-System-Lab-Sem-5/README.md

 #Lab3- 19-08-2020
 Perform implementation of queue using array and link list in banking system and make a menu driven program which should accepts Customer ID as values to be stored in queue.
 Perform insertion and deletion both.

+#Lab3-
+#Lab4- Date: 2-9-2020
+Write a program to implement priority queue